rgmelvin/Tracing-the-source-of-human-waste-contamination-in-Lake-Superior/README.md

 ### This project traced the source of sewage contamination into Lake Superior
 by quantifying levels of PMMoV in Lake water samples during summer 2021.

 Summer 2020 I monitored water collected at Lake Superior beaches in Duluth, MN for the presence of SARS-CoV-2.
 At the time it was known that SARS-CoV-2 is shed in the feces of infected individuals but it was unknown if infection could occur via a waterborne route.
-Since swimming beach frequently become contaminated with coliform bacteria, there was concern over the possiblity of SARS-CoV-2 infection at swimming beaches.
+Since swimming beaches frequently become contaminated with coliform bacteria, there was concern over the possiblity of SARS-CoV-2 infection at swimming beaches.

 I collected water samples from 8 beaches every weekend during Summer 2020 and tested for the presence of SARS-CoV-2.
 I also tested for the presence of the Pepper Mild Mottle Virus (PMMoV), the most common virus found in human waste, as a way to show that we can detect the presence of humans in the water.